-Details of bond covenants are outlined in the bonds publicly available Offering Circular.
+Details of bond covenants are outlined in the bonds publicly available Offering Circular at www.britishland.com/investors/debt-investors/joint-venture-secured-debt/broadgate-financing-plc/.

 Liquidity risk:

 Liquidity risk is the risk that the entity will encounter difficulty in raising funds to meet commitments associated with financial liabilities.
 This risk is managed through day to day monitoring of future cash flow requirements to ensure that the company has enough resources to repay all future amounts outstanding.